SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Finanacial Market - Money and Capital Market.md

 - Private Equity is reverse of IPO, they take part in mgt of company Hundis
 - Chit Funds are a type of savings scheme, governed by state and central laws
-- Qualified Institutional Placement QIPs
+- Qualified Institutional Placement QIPs.
 	- they are qualified to sell shares, debentures etc.
 - **NBFC**
 	- do not include institutions whose principal business is agriculture or Industrial activity